zakmorrison1993/HailStone-Sequence-Calculator/README.md

 The Hailstone Sequence is a simple algorithm that multiplies Odd numbers by 3 and adds one AND divides Even numbers by 2.

-This Project is an example off:
+This Project is an example for:

 - Basic knowledge of Simple Algorithms
 - Basic Python (OOP Language) Knowledge